Chris1320/SetupGuides/Operating Systems/Fedora Workstation/Fedora Workstation.md

 flatpak override --user --env=MANGOHUD=1 com.valvesoftware.Steam
 ```

-Open Steam once to create the necessary files and directory, then install Proton-GE.
+Open Steam once to create the necessary files and directory, then install Proton-GE via **ProtonUp-Qt**.
 Set `Steam Settings > Compatibility > Run other titles with` to `GE-Proton`.

 > [!TIP]+